 • Identify seven critical competencies of virtual team members beyond just good technical and communication skills

-The focus of this webinar is to help companies maximize their investment in virtual teams as well as helps leaders enhance their effectiveness in leading and managing virtual teams.
+The focus of this webinar is to help companies maximize their ROI in virtual teams as well as help leaders enhance their effectiveness in leading and managing virtual teams.
 Get tips for managing remote employees and know about virtual leadership styles.

 Years of Experience: 25+ years

 Areas of Expertise: Leadership, Employee Engagement, and Change Management

 Marcia Zidle is a board certified executive coach, business management consultant and keynote speaker, who helps organizations to leverage their leadership and human capital assets.